 With advancing technology and science, math, technology, and engineering integrations into San Diego County’s education system, the increase in tech jobs continues to grow the housing demand.

 As one of the top Real Estate Crowdfunding platforms in San Diego, we follow the new trends in our community.
-Being such desirable Real Estate market, it makes it easier for real estate investors to prefer our investment opportunities.
+Being such a desirable Real Estate market, it makes it easier for real estate investors to prefer our investment opportunities.
 Finally, DiversyFund’s mission is to revolutionize and simplify the real estate and investment process.
 Our crowdfunding platform allows our investors to meet their short and long-term investment goals.
 We provide them with accountable, high-quality investment opportunities.